passingbreeze/gitlab-migrator/README.md

 As a bonus, this tool can transparently rename the `master` branch on your GitLab repository, to `main` on the migrated GitHub repository - enable with the `-rename-master-to-main` argument.

 By default, 4 workers will be spawned to migrate up to 4 projects in parallel.
 You can increase or decrease this with the `-max-concurrency` argument.
 Note that due to GitHub API rate-limiting, you may not experience any significant speed-up.
 See [GitHub API docs](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api) for details.

+Specify `-loop` to continue migrating projects until canceled.
+This is useful for daemonizing the migration tool, or automatically restarting when migrating a large number of projects (or a small number of very large projects).

 ## Logging